Hage Geingob: Research activities and publications

 Hage Geingob received his Ph.D. from the University of Leeds.
 His thesis was entitled "State Formation in Namibia: Promoting Democracy and Good Governance".
-In his thesis, he examined significant events in the process of state formation in Namibia and provided an insight into the role played by various actors involved in shaping the evolution of Namibia as a state.
-He also examined the efforts of Namibians to build a reconciled society out of ethnically and racially stratified, diverse and often antagonistic groups, to promote democracy and a policy of reconciliation, to improve the life condition of the previously disadvantaged groups through affirmative action, to encourage good governance, to promote a culture of human rights, and to build state institutions to support these policies.
+In his thesis, he examined significant events in the formation of Namibia and provided insight into the role played by various actors involved in molding Namibia's evolution as a state.
+He also examined the efforts of Namibians to build a society out of diverse and stratified racial and ethnic groups that were often opposed to each other, to promote democracy and a policy of reconciliation, to improve the condition of the previously disadvantaged groups through affirmative action, to encourage good governance, to promote a culture that respects human rights, and to build state institutions that support these policies.
 Finally, he carried out a democratic audit of Namibia.

 As the director of the Institute for Namibia and as the chairman of the Research Coordinating Committee, Hage Geingob oversaw all research activities at the United Nations Institute for Namibia.
 The result of this effort resulted in 22 published research studies.

-He was also the chairman of the most comprehensive study ever undertaken on Namibia, Namibia: Perspectives for National Reconstruction and Development, which was undertaken by the United Nations Institute for Namibia in pursuance of the mandate given to it by the United Nations General Assembly.
+Geingob was also the chairman of the most comprehensive study ever undertaken on Namibia, Namibia: Perspectives for National Reconstruction and Development, which was undertaken by the United Nations Institute for Namibia in pursuance of the mandate given to it by the United Nations General Assembly.
 This study covered all aspects of socio-economic reconstruction and development for independent Namibia.
-This study came to be known as the "Blue Bible", referring to the colour of its cover, among the researchers and planners of Namibia.
+This study came to be known as the "Blue Bible", referring to the color of its cover, among the researchers and planners of Namibia.
 Indeed, this study provided the blueprint for setting up the new government in independent Namibia.

-In addition, Hage Geingob has contributed numerous articles to various publications, including monographs, periodicals and newspapers.
+In addition, Geingob contributed numerous articles to various publications, including monographs, periodicals, and newspapers.

-He has travelled extensively covering all the continents and has attended, chaired, and presented papers at numerous UN and other international conferences.
+Geingob traveled extensively covering all the continents and attended, chaired, and presented papers at numerous UN and other international conferences.
 He also regularly attended the General Assembly sessions from 1965 to 1985.